technicat/fedicat/iosapps.md

 Subscription on the [App Store](https://apps.apple.com/us/app/ivory-for-mastodon-by-tapbots/id6444602274) with free trial.

 Features: Latest followers avatar list in profile.
 Clear labeling of private mentions.
-Extracts description when used as a link share target (although the formatting in Metatext is better).
+Extracts description when used as a link share target (although the formatting in Metatext is better).  iPad-specific interface.

 Quirks: Prompts if you really want to boost (unnecessary hindrance to boosting freely).
 Alt-text entry is not available when using as a share target for images.
 Profile tab is in the center instead of on the right as is conventional with social media apps.